particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### BRN404X (individual unit SKU) deprecation 2025-08-04

+The BRN404X (bare individual unit SKU) has been deprecated.
+The BRN404XTRAY50 (tray of 50) BRN404XKIT (starter kit) will continue to be available.

 ### Library updates 2025-08-01

 The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updated libraries.